 - Using an electric mixer, beat butter and sweetener together until the butter is light and fluffy.
 The goal here is to get air into the butter so you want it to look whipped.

 Add wet ingredients

-- In a separate bowl, add almond flour, cinnamon, salt, baking powder, and combine well.
+- In a separate bowl, add almond flour, cinnamon, nutmeg, salt, baking powder, and combine well.
 Once combine, gently fold the dry ingredients into wet mixture with rubber spatula.
 Avoid overbeating at this point.

 - Add liners to a cupcake/muffin tray and spoon in the batter evenly dividing the mixture.
 Fill the liners until just below the top to give them room to rise.

-- Bake in 350°F oven for 25 - 30 mins.
+- Bake in 350°F [175°C] oven for 25 - 30 mins.
 Stick a testing stick or a tooth pick into the cupcake, if it pulls out clean the cupcakes are ready to come out, if not bake for an additional 3-5 minutes and test again.

-- Once cooked through, allow the cupcakes to cool in tray for 10 minutes and then remove to a cooling rack until cool enough to add frosting and chopped pecans.
+- Once cooked through, allow the cupcakes to cool in the tray for 10 minutes and then remove to a cooling rack until cool enough to add frosting and chopped pecans.

 - Sweetener substitution: If you want to substitute a different low carb sweetener, I would recommend using a sweetener conversion tool such as:

 - Ruled Me - Comprehensive Guide to Keto Sweetener substitutions & Conversions chart

 - Keep in mind that changing the sweetener proportions may require adjusting recipe proportions to achieve best results.

 - This recipe could also be used to make a full size carrot cake